Badboy-Luo/GF_eta/README.md

 tqdm 4.66.1

-Please [install](http://msnoise.org/doc/installation.html) the MSNoise properly if you want to start from seismic data cross-correlations and output NCFs:
+(Optional) Please [install](http://msnoise.org/doc/installation.html) the MSNoise properly if you want to start from seismic data cross-correlations and output NCFs:

 MSNoise 1.6.3